Zach Duncan: AGF Aarhus

+Memphis 901 FC

+On 13 December 2023, it was announced that Duncan would join USL Championship side Memphis 901 on a permanent deal at the start of the 2024 season.

 International career

 In November 2019, Duncan was called up for the Australia U-23 squad playing a series of 3 friendlies in Chongqing, China.
 He made two appearances and scored the opening goal against North Korea U-23 as Australia claimed the Dazu Cup, winning all 3 friendlies.